-The title page should carry (a) the title of the article, which should be concise but informative; (b) first name, middle initial, and last name of each author, with highest academic degree(s) and institutional affiliation; (c) name of department(s) and institutions(s) to which the work should be attributed; (d) disclaimers, if any; (e) name and address of author responsible for correspondence about the manuscript; (f) name and address of author to whom requests for reprints should be addressed or statement that reprints will not be available from the author; (g) source(s) of support in the form of grants, equipment, drugs, or all of these; and (h) a short running head or footline of no more than 40 characters (count letters and spaces) placed at the foot of the title page and identified.
+The title page should carry the following: (a) the title of the article, which should be concise but informative; (b) the preferred given name, initials and last name of each author, with the highest academic degree(s) and the institutional affiliation; (c) the name of the department(s) and institution(s) to which the work should be attributed; (d) disclaimers, if any; (e) the name and address of the author responsible for correspondence about the manuscript; (f) the name and address of the author to whom requests for reprints should be addressed or a statement that reprints will not be available from the authors; (g) the source(s) of support in the form of grants. equipment, drugs or all of these; and (h) a short running head or foot line (no longer than 40 characters, counting letters and spaces), placed at the foot of the title page and identified.